 Advised graduate student creators of videos critical of creationism on copyright issues including fair use and First Amendment rights.

-Assisted student with autism in Brockton Public School in obtaining funding and placement in a school specializing in autistic children.
+Assisted student with autism in Brockton Public School in obtaining funding and placement in a school specializing in children with autism.

 Advised nonprofit organization that provides free books to children in Africa on trademark issues and obtained trademark registration for organization.